zauberzeug/rosys/examples/obstacles/README.md

 ### How to get started

-To get started, navigate to the hello_bot directory and execute
+To get started, navigate to the obstacles directory and execute

 ```bash
 docker-compose up